chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 }
 ```

-In this example output, the list of `added` packages include things like `bash` and other helpful utilities that are package in the nginx development image.
+In this example output, the list of `added` packages include things like `bash` and other helpful utilities that are packaged in the nginx development image.
 If there are any vulnerabilities detected in an image they will be listed in that section of the output.

 ## Making a Request Programmatically to the Diff API Using Go

 If you would like to query the Diff API programmatically, there is an example Go application hosted in our [platform-examples](https://github.com/chainguard-dev/platform-examples/tree/main/image-diff) GitHub repository.
-The example uses the [Chainguard SDK](https://pkg.go.dev/chainguard.dev/sdk) and is a good way to learn how to interact with the API programmatically.
+The example uses the [Chainguard SDK](https://pkg.go.dev/chainguard.dev/sdk) and is a good way to learn how to interact with the API through a declarative approach.

-Clone the repository, or copy the code manually and set some shell variables.
+Clone the repository, or copy the code manually.
 Again we're using the `cgr.dev/chainguard/nginx` image as an example:

 ```sh
 git clone https://github.com/chainguard-dev/platform-examples
 cd platform-examples/image-diff
 ```

+Following that, set some shell variables:

 ```sh
 REPO_NAME=nginx